 Karl at Home, Derek Jarman, 1975, Super 8, b/w

 Gerald’s Film, Derek Jarman, 1975, Super 8, col.

 The Sex Pistols practice in Jarman’s studio and he films them on Super 8.

-Malcolm McLaren and Vivienne Westwood give a talk at Fashion Forum – New Designers at the ICA, encouraging and exploring the crossovers between art, fashion and pop culture.
-The Sex Pistols are in the audience.
+Malcolm McLaren and Vivienne Westwood give talk at Fashion Forum – New Designers at ICA encouraging and exploring the cross overs between art, fashion and pop culture.
+Sex Pistols are in audience.

-Derek Jarman shoots some of the first Super 8 footage of the Sex Pistols playing at the Valentine’s Ball at Andrew Logan’s studio in Butler’s Wharf.
-NME are there and the occasion is drug-fuelled and confrontational.
+Sex Pistols play Valentine’s Ball at Andrew Logan’s studio on Butler’s Wharf.
+The NME are there and the occasion is drug fueled and confrontational.

 May: 2B Butler’s Wharf opens as a venue for showing performance or live work.
 Regular Saturday evening shows began with presentations by artists who had their studios there, but quickly extended to include work by other artists and associates.
 80 shows were held there over 2 and a half years, over 30 of which involved film projection.